 Create a RAG Application

-In this tutorial, we will learn how to create a fully functioning RAG application in a Mia-Platform project in just a few minutes.
+In this tutorial, you will learn how to create a fully functioning RAG application in a Mia-Platform project in just a few minutes.
 We will cover the setup of the necessary services and the operations required to have a chatbot that is ready to assist and provide help on specific topics based on the documents provided.

-- the AI RAG Template service, which leverages the APIs provided by OpenAI to receive answers to questions in natural language, and to create embeddings, encoded definitions coming from pieces of text extracted from a website.
+- the RAG Chatbot API service, which leverages the APIs provided by OpenAI or Azure OpenAI to receive answers to questions in natural language, and to create embeddings, encoded definitions coming from pieces of text extracted from a website.

 - the AI RAG Template Chat service, a small frontend application written in React that provides a simple chat interface to communicate with the chatbot.